 Who uses the ADT?

 Long-distance trails are used mostly by people living close to the trail and by week-enders.
 Backpacking excursions are normally a few days to a couple of weeks.
 For example, of the estimated four million users of the Appalachian Trail each year, only about 1200 walk the entire trail.
 This is true of the ADT as well, especially because of its proximity to urban trails where use is the highest.

 Are guidebooks and maps of the ADT available?
 Where can I get them?

 Yes, and no. There are detailed turn by turn instructions available for the entire trail as well as GPX files for use with GPS devices.
 There are no (current) guides to the trail in the sense of surrounding facilities.
 No physical maps are available although it is easy to make one from the GPX files.
 (See Printed Maps).
 TBT and GPX documents can be purchased from the ADT store.

 When will I be able to walk or ride the entire ADT?

-A person can walk or ride the entire American Discovery Trail today.
-Detailed trail descriptions are available for many states and more will be forthcoming.
-More than half of the 6,300-mile route is currently marked with ADT signs.
+A person can walk or ride the entire American Discovery Trail today, more than half of the 6,800-mile route is currently marked with ADT signs.

 What is the National Trails System?

 The National Trails System Act (NTSA) was enacted by federal legislation in 1968 as a framework for a national system of connected scenic, historic and recreational trails.
-Today, there are eight National Scenic Trails, which are protected scenic corridors for outdoor recreation located primarily in the backcountry; 12 National Historic Trails, which recognize prominent routes of exploration, migration, commerce, and military actions; and over 800 National Recreational Trails, shorter trails which vary in length, terrain, difficulty and accessibility and are managed by public and private agencies at the local, state and national levels.
+Today, there are 11 National Scenic Trails, which are protected scenic corridors for outdoor recreation located primarily in the backcountry; 19 National Historic Trails, which recognize prominent routes of exploration, migration, commerce, and military actions; and almost 1,300 National Recreational Trails, shorter trails which vary in length, terrain, difficulty and accessibility and are managed by public and private agencies at the local, state and national levels.